speakeasy-api/openapi-directory/SDKs/osf.io/2.0/go/README.md

 ### Collections

-* `CollectionsAddMetadata` - Add Metadata or Subjects to a Entitiy in a Collection
+* `CollectionsAddMetadata` - Add Metadata or Subjects to a Entity in a Collection
 * `CollectionsCollectedMetadata` - Retrieve subject data for a specific piece of metadata info for a collection
 * `CollectionsCreate` - Create a Collection
 * `CollectionsDelete` - Delete a Collection